who-blackbird/who-blackbird.github.io/contents/methylation.md

 methylation/scripts/compare_met_regions.R -d methylation/Met_frequency_deepsignal.tsv -n methylation/Met_frequency_nanopolish.tsv -b methylation/res/bisulfite.ENCFF835NTC.example.tsv -o methylation/methylation_region_comparison
 ```

-## Methylation - Visualization {#Methylation-Visualization}
+## Methylation - Visualisation {#Methylation-Visualization}

 ```{}

 ```
-convert the `.Met_deepsignal.tsv` file to a bed file with this script and visualise it with the others tracks we have loaded earlier.
+convert the `.Met_deepsignal.tsv` file to a BED file with this script and visualise it with the others tracks we have loaded earlier.
 ```{}

 ```

 Alternatively, we could write a script to visualize the data.
-Script are a useful way to have consistency in your pictures.
+Scripts are a useful way to have consistency in your results and pictures.
 Here, we use an R script to plot the methylation peaks, called using the three different methods we saw during the course.

 We load the packages we will need
 ```{}